 Final Summary Paper Project

-Each student will choose a topic for their final project from the list below.
+Each student will prepare a Final Summary Paper focused on the subject of team work.
+A list of topics is included below.
+Students are invited to choose a team focused topic for their final project from the Topics List; however, if the student wishes to pursue a different line of inquiry, they should contact the instructor to discuss.
 The emphasis of the project is the application of theory to practice.
-Students will consider how they would apply concepts associated with the selected topic to improve either a current, past or upcoming team experience.
+Students will consider how they would apply concepts associated with the selected topic to improve either a past, current or upcoming team experience.

 Topics for Final Project: